 - Places it will never appear: On anyone's profile page, unless they wrote the message.

-- Places it will never appear: On anyone's profile page, unless they wrote/sent the message.
+- Places it will never appear: On anyone's profile page, unless they sent the reply.

-You'll find Retweets on your Tweets timeline, your profile, and other profile pages on Twitter.
-To learn more about where Retweets (and your Tweets that have been Retweeted by others) will show up on Twitter, click here.
+You'll find Retweets in your timeline, your profile, and other profile pages on Twitter.
+To learn more about where Retweets (and your Tweets that have been Retweeted by others) appear on Twitter, read our FAQs about Retweets article.

-Why don't replies sent from accounts with protected Tweets show up anywhere?
+About replies sent from accounts with protected Tweets

-By protecting your Tweets (making them private), you're telling us that you don't want anyone to see any of your Tweets unless you've given them the right to follow you.
+By protecting your Tweets (making them private), you're telling us that you don't want anyone to see any of your Tweets unless you've accepted their follow request.
 If your Tweets are protected and you send a reply or mention, only those you've approved to view your Tweets will ever be able to see them.
-If you want to send messages such as mentions or replies to people who are not following you, un-protect your Tweets to make them public.
+If you want to send Tweets such as mentions or replies to people who are not following you, unprotect your Tweets to make them public.

 If you're not the sender or recipient of a reply, you may still see a reply to someone else in your timeline.

-Users will see replies in their Home timeline if they are following both the sender and recipient of the update.
-Otherwise, they won't see the reply unless they visit the sender's Profile page.
+You will see replies in your Home timeline if you are following both the sender and the recipient of the reply, or if we think the reply is relevant to you.
+Otherwise, you won't see the reply unless you visit the sender's profile page.

 If you send a reply to someone, it does not show on their profile page.
 Only replies that person has sent will show on their profile.